Updated: Sep 9, 2021

 For aspiring medics, who are currently still in secondary education, Sixth Form or on a gap year, you can even get a major head start and begin entering some essay competitions if you have a passion for writing.
 This can be a great addition to your CV as well as something to mention in your personal statement.
 Current competitions include:

-For current medics, there are several competitions out there (too many to list)!
+For current medics, there are several competitions out there (too many to list but I update some in the Career Building section of my website every month)!
 So get googling and enter the ones that pique your interest!
 Best of luck!